osiris-cam/programming-2/Rebajas/lol.md

 ### Condición anidad.
  **if (condition):**
-     here are the orders that are executed if the condition is true **elif:**
+     here are the orders that are executed if the condition is true.

+ **elif:**
-      Here the second condition
+      Here the second condition.

  **else:**
      and here are the orders that are executed if the condition is-.

 Example:
 ```